Healthy Child Development

 - Queen Victoria (Public School) Partners

 - 4 Villages Community Health Centre (Early Years 2 Program)

 All services are free of charge.
 Families are referred for more specialized services as required.

-The Parkdale-High Park OEYC is located in in the Dundas West and Keele neighbourhood at 2918 Dundas St. W. For information, please contact 416-762-3700.
+Parkdale-High Park EarlyON Child and Family Centre is located in in the Dundas West and Keele neighbourhood at 2918 Dundas St. West.
+For information, please contact 416-762-3700.

 Our child care centres and EarlyON Centre follow all Provincial and Toronto Public Health guidelines and practice enhanced health and safety protocols.

 Child Care Consultation services provide support for staff caring for children under the age of 12 with extra support needs in licensed child-care programs.
 Child Care consultants collaborate with child-care program staff and parents/guardians to identify the child’s strengths and needs, and to develop individualized goal plans and strategies to support the child’s development and participation in the program.
 Consultants visit the child-care centres on a regular basis to monitor needs and progress; they may also recommend additional services and resources.
 Referrals are made by the child-care programs after obtaining parental consent.
 Child Care consultants also support their assigned child-care programs to build inclusive environments through training and program consultations.
 These services are also known as Resource Consultation services, delivered within the Toronto Children’s Services Every Child Belongs service framework.